 The Transportation Infrastructure and Capacity Planning option is restricted to students with undergraduate degrees in Civil or Construction Engineering.
 A student wishing to pursue an area of concentration in Transportation Economics and Regulation must have completed intermediate-level microeconomics and taken at least one course in macroeconomics.
 In order to pursue an area of concentration in Logistics and Supply Chain Systems, a student must have earned a baccalaureate degree in Agribusiness, Business, Economics, Finance, Industrial Engineering, Management, Marketing, or a related field.
 All applicants must meet the general program prerequisites of at least one year of calculus and one course in statistics and economics.

 Preferably, applications for admission should be submitted directly to the Graduate School before May 1 of the upcoming academic year.
 However, applications will be considered at any time they are submitted.
 Official transcripts of all previous undergraduate and graduate records must be received by the Graduate School before the application is complete.
-Three letters of recommendation are generally required before action is taken on any application.
+Three letters of recommendation are required before action is taken on any application.

 The TOEFL examination is required of international applicants.
 A minimum score of 550 (paper test) or 213 (computer test) must be achieved.
-Effective Spring 2014, the GRE will be required for all applicants (GMAT may be substituted).

 Apply for Admission